dfm/rtds-action/README.md

-_This library avoids these issues by executing code on [GitHub Actions](https://github.com/features/actions), uploading build artifacts (in this case, executed Jupter notebooks), and then (only then!) triggering a ReadTheDocs build that can download the executed notebooks._
+_This library avoids these issues by executing code on [GitHub Actions](https://github.com/features/actions), uploading build artifacts (in this case, executed Jupter notebooks), and then (only then!) triggering a Read the Docs build that can download the executed notebooks._

 There is still some work required to set up this workflow, but this library has three pieces that make it a bit easier:

-1. A GitHub action that can be used to trigger a build for the current branch on ReadTheDocs.
+1. A GitHub action that can be used to trigger a build for the current branch on Read the Docs.
 2. A Sphinx extension that interfaces with the GitHub API to download the artifact produced for the target commit hash.
 3. Some documentation that shows you how to set all this up!